nipo/nsl/lib/nsl_memory/fifo/index.rst

 Generic fifo component
 ======================

-Only one model of fifo exists in NSL: `fifo_homogeneous`_.
+The general-purpose fifo of NSL is `fifo_homogeneous`_.
 It may have one or two ports depending on the `clock_count_c`` generic.
 Data width is homogeneous between input and output ports.
 Optionally, one may add a fifo slice at input and/or output port.